Causal Explanation for Reinforcement Learning: Quantifying State and Temporal Importance: Related Work

 \section{Related Work}

 \paragraph{Explainable RL (XRL)} Based on how an XRL algorithm generates its explanation, we can categorize existing XRL methods into state-based, reward-based, and global surrogate explanations \cite{puiutta2020explainable,heuillet2021explainability,wells2021explainable}.
 State-based methods explain an action by highlighting state features that are important in terms of generating the action \cite{greydanus2018visualizing,puri2019explain}.
-Reward-based methods generally apply reward decomposition and identify those sub-rewards contribute the most to decision making~\cite{juozapaitis2019explainable}.
-Global surrogate methods generally approximate the original RL policy with a simpler and transparent (also called intrinsically explainable) surrogate model such as decision trees and then generate explanations with the surrogate model~\cite{verma2018programmatically}.
-In the context of state-based methods, there are in general two ways to quantify feature importance: (i)~gradient-based methods, such as simple gradient~\cite{simonyan2013deep} and integrated gradients~\cite{sundararajan2017axiomatic} and (ii)~sensitivity-based methods, such as LIME~\cite{ribeiro2016should} and SHAP~\cite{lundberg2017unified}.
+Reward-based methods generally apply reward decomposition and identify the sub-rewards that contribute the most to decision making~\cite{juozapaitis2019explainable}.
+Global surrogate methods generally approximate the original RL policy with a simpler and transparent (also called intrinsically explainable) surrogate model, such as decision trees, and then generate explanations with the surrogate model~\cite{verma2018programmatically}.
+In the context of state-based methods, there are generally two ways to quantify feature importance: (i) gradient-based methods, such as simple gradient~\cite{simonyan2013deep} and integrated gradients~\cite{sundararajan2017axiomatic}, and (ii) sensitivity-based methods, such as LIME~\cite{ribeiro2016should} and SHAP~\cite{lundberg2017unified}.
 Our work belongs to the category of state-based methods.
-However, instead of using associations to calculate the importance, a method generally used in existing state-based methods, our method adopts a causal perspective.
-The benefits of such a causal approach are already discussed in the \textbf{Introduction} section.
+However, instead of using associations to calculate importance, a method generally used in existing state-based methods, our method adopts a causal perspective.
+The benefits of such a causal approach have been discussed in the \textbf{Introduction} section.

-\paragraph{Causal Explanation} Causality has already been utilized in XAI, mainly in supervised learning settings.
-Most existing studies quantify feature importance by either using Granger causality~\cite{schwab2019cxplain} and average or individual causal effect metric~\cite{chattopadhyay2019neural} or by applying random valued interventions~\cite{datta2016algorithmic}.
-As far as we know, \cite{madumal2020explainable} is the only work that generates causal explanations in an RL setting.
-In comparison, their method only provides a causal chain as the explanation, but does not quantify the impact of features nor the temporal importance, as shown in detail in the \textbf{Evaluation} section.